suspect-devices/digithink/docs/rethinkeverything/norouter/wireguard-and-tinyproxy.md

 To add the wireguard server to macos go to manage-tunnels and hit the + ->Add empty tunnel.... \<SPLAT-N>
 ![blank](images/addempty.jpg)

+You will get a form which includes the clients public key, its private key and a lot of white space.

-Flesh in the local interface and peer details.
+*Use the public key to fill in the peer section on the server (as pre done above)* and then flesh in the local interface and peer details.

 ![tunnel](images/details.jpg)
 The interface address is the unique address of the peer on the wireguard network.
 The interface dns will be the local dns server.